Sneakers to stilettos: The most expensive shoes in the world

 A tastefully curated outfit can always be elevated by the perfect pair of shoes.
 From high-performance sneakers to classic formal pairs, expensive shoes are the new status symbols.
 Hence, the most expensive shoes in the world are considered some of the best investments.

 Encrusted with diamonds and white gold, crafted with exotic leather or made iconic by celebrities, these exquisite shoes cost a fortune, and rightfully, occupy a niche segment in the fashion industry.
 Such is the demand of this market that in April 2023, the Nike Air Jordan 13 sneakers which Michael Jordan wore at the 1998 NBA Finals became the most expensive sneakers to be ever sold.
-Auctioned by Sotheby’s, the pair went under the hammer for a whopping USD 2.2 million.
+Auctioned by Sotheby’s, the pair went under the hammer for a whopping USD 2.2 million (over INR 17 crore approx.).

 Wondering what makes certain shoes so valuable?
 Our list of the most expensive shoes in the world will tell you why.